W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 {% if showCommentary %}
 ::: details Commentary
 (5–4:1) The purpose of the world is to correct our belief about the reality of space and time.
-(Wapnick, A.V.I., p.
+(Wapnick, AVI, p.
 247.)
 :::
 {% endif %}